StevenWingett/Bioinformatics_Computer_Cluster_Course/exercises.md

 Are most of the CPU nodes in use?
 Are any nodes listed as “down”?
 Which user is using the most CPU nodes?

 ### c.
-1. Create a Bash script that creates a 60-second pause.

-2. Run the script as an interactive job on a compute node.

-3. Exit the compute node and submit the Bash script as a non-interactive job.
-Check it is in the cluster queue.
+1. Log in to a compute node, try some commands and then exit the compute node.

+2. Log in to a compute node, but this time reserve 4 cores and 5GB RAM.

 ### d.
-Run the R script `norm_dist_1_billion.R` by submitting as a non-interactive job.
+Let's run the R script `norm_dist_1_billion.R` by submitting the job to the cluster as a non-interactive job.

+This R script randomly generates 1 billion data values from a Normal Distribution.
+The results are then plotted as a histogram.

+Firstly, make a bash script named `norm_dist.sh` which contains the command:
+`Rscript norm_dist_1_billion.R`.

+(Don't forget the link to the Bash Shell at the top of the file!)

+Now run the job, allocating 1 core and 1GB RAM.
 Make sure the cluster emails you about the job’s progress.

+Did the job succeed?
+If not, try again but increase the RAM allocation to 30Gb.

-Specify what seems an appropriate number of CPUs and memory.
-How much RAM was actually used?
+Check how much RAM was actually used by this job.

 <hr>